 Robyn Scherr-Wells — Assistant Coach

-Robyn Scherr-Wells enters her first season as assistant coach, joining the Davidson women's basketball staff in June of 2017.
+Robyn Scherr-Wells enters her second season as assistant coach, joining the Davidson women's basketball staff in June of 2017.

 Scherr-Wells joins the Wildcat staff after having compiled a 144-83 overall career record in seven seasons as a head coach at Roosevelt University in Chicago, Ill., and Davenport University, which is in Grand Rapids, Mich.
 She was even more impressive in conference games, going 76-26 at the two schools to go with three regular season and conference tournament championship titles.